-Daily Samples Composite Samples Composite Samples

-Passed Taken Passed

-Number of fluoride samples Daily 26 26

-Flouride mg/L required Less 100% 100% 100%
+Daily Samples Composite Samples Composite Samples Passed Taken Passed Number of fluoride samples Daily 26 26 Fluoride less than 1.5 mg/L as per CDWG.
+100% 100% 100%

-than 1.5 mg/L (CDWG)

 DISINFECTION BY-PRODUCTS MONITORING & REPORTING

 These tests are done to meet Regulatory requirements.
 The results of these tests are shown on the following table: